 Usability test script including scenario tasks

 With the design I conducted a couple of quick preference tests with UsabilityHub.
 These short and detail related test are great feedback for making decision that best fit the user's preference.
-With the test below I wanted to find out if users prefer full fields or lines for filling in log in information.
+With the test below I wanted to find out if users prefer boxed fields or lined fields for filling in, log in information.
 The 2 screens were shown with the question:

 Which design do you prefer?

-The outcome led to the design choice to make all form fields, fully coloured fields.
+The outcome led to the design choice to make all form fields, boxed fields.

 A. 81% - 13 participants

 To design a cohesive visual experience a UI kit was made which contains the design elements that compose the app.
 This app uses 3 colours for a strong and familiar branding.
 UI components like buttons, form fields and back arrows have to be the same throughout the app.
 To ensure all these items are designed consistent they are all gathered in the UI kit.

 All screens from the sitemap were visually designed based on the UI kit.
 This process is not perse linear as presented here, iterations based on feedback from peers and mentor are made throughout the visual design process.
 So the UI kit was updated accordingly.

 Below you can see a walkthrough taking you through part of the app so get a sense of the experience.
 Enjoy!